l-yc/lcd-board/README.md

 A `DrawingTool` is simply a dummy implementation of a fixed-width pen.
 Its size is configurable but color is determined based on the canvas active color by default.

+A `BoardEvent` is a type for all events that will result in changes to the canvas. `BoardEvent`s can be either `DrawEvent`s or `EditEvent`s.

-A `DrawEvent` is an interface which forms the basis of all event packets regarding any action on the drawing canvas.
+A `DrawEvent` is an interface which forms the basis of all event packets regarding any action on the drawing canvas which results in the creation of new items.

+An `EditEvent` is an interface which forms the basis of all event packets regarding any action which manipulates existing items on the canvas.

-You must to override the `clone()` method so as the tool can be cloned for drawing by each separate user.
+You must override the `clone()` method so as the tool can be cloned for drawing by each separate user.

 You should only need to override the following methods to configure your tool's handling from system events all the way to drawing a stroke:

-- `handleMouseEventAsDrawEvent(_:)`
+- `handleMouseEventAsBoardEvent(_:)`
-    - handles conversion from a paper.js MouseEvent to a `DrawEvent`.
+    - handles conversion from a paper.js MouseEvent to a `BoardEvent`.
-- `handleKeyEventAsDrawEvent(_:)`
+- `handleKeyEventAsBoardEvent(_:)`
-    - handles conversion from a paper.js KeyEvent to a `DrawEvent`.
+    - handles conversion from a paper.js KeyEvent to a `BoardEvent`.
-- `processDrawEvent(_:)`
+- `processBoardEvent(_:)`
-    - handles translating a `DrawEvent` to graphics on the canvas (or anything else).
+    - handles translating a `BoardEvent` to graphics on the canvas (or anything else).

 Add them to the list of exported tools in `DrawingTool.ts`, and remember to import them and add to the list of tools in `index.ts`.